Step Inside Love: Background

 In late 1967 Paul McCartney was approached to write the theme by Black and her series producer Michael Hurll.
 He recorded the original demo version at his London home, accompanying himself on guitar, which consisted of just one verse and the chorus.

 Black's recording of this song was used as the theme during the early weeks of the show, until it was decided that the song needed an additional verse, so McCartney came to the BBC Theatre and wrote it there.
 According to Hurll, the opening line of the second verse ("You look tired, love") came from McCartney's observation of Black looking tired from the long rehearsals for the TV show.
 McCartney then added a third verse and that version was recorded as a studio demo at Chappell Studios in London on 21 November 1967, with McCartney on guitar accompanying Black on vocals.
 That demo was the basis for the single, although whereas the McCartney demos were recorded in the key of D, the final arrangement of the single version was transposed up a fourth to G, to take advantage of Cilla's higher register.

 The single version of the song (with Black singing live over the studio backing track) was premiered on 5 March 1968 edition of her show; the single was released on 8 March 1968, and reached number eight on the British charts in April 1968.
-The record also reached Number 15 in Ireland in the same month and Number 12 in New Zealand.
+The record also reached Number 15 in Ireland in the same month, Number 12 in New Zealand, and Number 97 in Canada.
 The recording was also featured on Black's third solo studio album Sher-oo!
-Cash Box called it an "unusual bossa nova composition which crescendoes into a pulsing chorus and alternates soft and strong" Remixed club versions of Cilla's original 1960s vocal were released in 2009 on her album Cilla All Mixed Up.
+Cashbox called it an "unusual bossa nova composition which crescendoes into a pulsing chorus and alternates soft and strong" Remixed club versions of Cilla's original 1960s vocal were released in 2009 on her album Cilla All Mixed Up.